Codecademy/docs/content/open-source/concepts/graphql/graphql.md

   - 'paths/front-end-engineer-career-path'
 ---

 [**GraphQL**](https://graphql.org/) is an open-source query language that allows developers to consume, construct, and create [APIs](https://www.codecademy.com/resources/docs/general/api) in their own unique way.
 It allows us to perform actions with API's via a query language, similar to using SQL when performing CRUD (Create, Read, Update, and Delete) operations on a database.
 A GraphQL service is created by defining types, with different fields available on those types, and then providing functions for each of those fields on how to resolve them.
-GraphQL supports multiple languages including JavaScript, TypeScript, Java, C#, Go, Python, and Ruby.
+GraphQL supports multiple languages including [JavaScript](https://www.codecademy.com/resources/docs/javascript), [TypeScript](https://www.codecademy.com/resources/docs/typescript), [Java](https://www.codecademy.com/resources/docs/java), [C#](https://www.codecademy.com/resources/docs/c-sharp), [Go](https://www.codecademy.com/resources/docs/go), [Python](https://www.codecademy.com/resources/docs/python), and [Ruby](https://www.codecademy.com/resources/docs/ruby).

 ## History of GraphQL

 GraphQL was initially developed by Meta (formerly Facebook) in 2012 to address internal issues with their mobile applications.
 As an alternative to representational state transfer (REST) architecture, GraphQL became open source in 2015.
 Consequently, because GraphQL makes data transfers more efficient, it reduced network usage for Meta's mobile applications drastically.
-Since then, GraphQL has attracted a large number of developers and is becoming increasingly popular for client-server communication.
+Since then, GraphQL has attracted a large number of developers and is becoming increasingly popular for client-[server](https://www.codecademy.com/resources/docs/general/server) communication.

 ## Why Adopt GraphQL?

 Before adopting GraphQL, developers should be familiar with RESTful architecture.
 Here are some of the benefits of using GraphQL over REST:

-- GraphQL allows developers to easily integrate with [databases](https://www.codecademy.com/resources/docs/general/database), [JSON](https://www.codecademy.com/resources/docs/general/json) files, RESTful APIs, and cloud services.
+- GraphQL allows developers to easily integrate with [databases](https://www.codecademy.com/resources/docs/general/database), [JSON](https://www.codecademy.com/resources/docs/general/json) files, RESTful APIs, and [cloud services](https://www.codecademy.com/resources/docs/cloud-computing/cloud-services).
-- It prioritises giving clients the exact data required and nothing more, so only the needed data is received, helping to eliminate over-fetching.
+- It prioritizes giving clients the exact data required and nothing more, so only the needed data is received, helping to eliminate over-fetching.
 - It can be used to construct requests that pull data from multiple sources into a single API call and response.
 - Easier to adopt new data to existing objects, helping to improve future changes and potential under-fetching.
-  - For example - An existing setup with objects and types already defined now needs to include more data in the object, this could require a large change of including an additional fetch within the flow, or include additional steps when modelling/mapping the responses to the object.
+- For example, an existing setup with objects and types already defined needs to include more data in the object (this could require a large change of including an additional fetch within the flow) or additional steps when modeling/mapping the responses to the object.

 ## How GraphQL Works